sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Axis to navigate in space and in time
+We provide several axis to navigate through the tree structur.
+Namely all of the axis known from XPath for both XML/XDM- as well as JSON-databases.

-However as this is such a common case to iterate over structual and non-structural nodes as for instance namespace- and attribute-nodes we also provide a simple wrapper axis:
+For instance as it's a common case to iterate over structual and non-structural nodes in our XDM representation as for instance  iterating over namespace- and attribute-nodes of elements we also provide a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))